jnjuniper/jnjuniper/README.md

 ## Hi there 👋

 My name is Jonathan, i'm based in Växjö, Sweden 🇸🇪.
-I'm currently studying to become a Software Engineer. 🖥️
+I'm currently studying to become a Software Developer. 🖥️

 This will be my workspace for school work, as well as personal projects in the future. 🌟
 <!--